About The 2017 Festival

 Grab a mug for The Crawl for discounted pours at Takoma restaurants, bars and cafes.
 Mugs will be available for purchase at the festival info both in front of 7000 Carroll Ave.
 Details on participating businesses and specials will be posted in late summer.

 Three stages with 18 bands will play all day.
-Check back this summer for the complete schedule.
+Check back this September for the complete schedule.

 Thanks to all the 2016 vendors and musicians who participated and to the wonderful crowds who came to see them!
 Check out our event pics on Facebook here.